 What you need to know!
-10 questions to ask when evaluating B2B Intent data providers in 2022
+10 questions to ask when evaluating B2B Intent data providers

 B2B Intent data is an important component for marketing and sales teams to identify accounts interested in their products or services.
 However, there are many different types of Intent data, and they are not equal in terms of data quality, ease of implementation, or privacy compliance.